beginning of content

 Key facts

-• There are several different prescription medicines used to treat gastritis (inflammation of the stomach).
+• There are different medicines used to treat gastritis (inflammation of the stomach).

-• Gastritis medicines are used to treat both your symptoms and the inflammation in your stomach.
+• Gastritis medicines treat both your symptoms and the inflammation in your stomach.

 What types of gastritis medicines might I be prescribed?